-Contributions to Other Governments - Amounts included in contributions to other governments represent capital contributions to other governments by the System to support other government road construction projects in conjunction with System projects.
+Capital Contributions to Others - Amounts included in contributions to others represent capital contributions to others by the System to support other road construction projects in conjunction with System projects.
 Such contributions are authorized by Chapter 338 of the Florida Statutes.
+These are presented as nonoperating revenues and expenses.

-Use of Estimates - The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, and changes therein and disclosure of contingent assets and liabilities.
+Use of Estimates - The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, and changes therein and disclosure of contingent assets and liabilities.
 Actual results could differ from those estimates.